 All entry-level applicants shall take a written test to measure specific job-related criteria.
 All examination documents shall be and remain the property of the Board and the grading thereof by the Board shall be final and conclusive and not subject to review by any other board or tribunal of any kind or description.
-Minimum Scores will be announced by the Board prior to conducting the written examination and may vary based on the examination and may vary based on the testing agency employed by the Board.
+Minimum Scores will be announced by the Board prior to conducting the written examination and may vary based on the examination and may vary based on the examination and may vary based on the testing agency employed by the Board.
 Candidates who fail to achieve a passing score will be notified and eliminated from all further consideration.